 Only a short 10-minute drive from downtown Porto, a visit to the Santo Inácio Zoo is a must.
 This is one of the top-rated family attractions in Porto and it won the TripAdvisor Certificate of Excellence in 2019.

 The Zoo houses over 600 animals and promotes Wildlife Conservation, working to bring the community closer to the animals through education and regular informative events.
 Open year round (except Christmas and New Years Day), there is lots to see and discover.
 Don’t miss the Asian Lion Tunnel, the Reptile House or the Tropical World.
 Once you’ve worked up an appetite, grab a bite to eat at one of the Zoo restaurants.

 Porto is a city with endless opportunities for entertaining kids.
+With beautiful buildings, great food, good public transport, and an ideal location, it’s a destination that makes sense for families.
 Whether you are hopping on a tram to explore the city, cruising down the Douro river or taking in the splendid views from the top of the Dom Luis I bridge, there is honestly so much to see and do, you will not regret a family vacation to Porto.

 Born and raised in South Africa, Marco Santos, together with his partner, moved to sunny Lisbon over two years ago.
 With an absolute love for Europe, he is on a mission to rediscover his own Portuguese heritage along the way.
-Marco has set out to blog and share his passion for travelling through and exploring both Portugal, Spain and throughout Europe, through his blog Travel-Boo.
+Marco shares his passion for traveling throughout Europe on his blog Travel-Boo.